scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

   (Fine point: this requires the metadata to be forwarded frequently to non-core ASes).
 By reducing the probability of a segment to handed out, an AS can effectively do load balancing.

+* Mitigates "Beacon Forwarding Policy" implications:
+  The local network topology and the possibility to request any number of paths ansures that even that any segment that is potentially available on the network is also available to endpoints, even for massive multipathing and obscure path policies.

 * Mitigates "wormhole attack": This is a weak mitigation.
 An AS can send out a segment for signing and measure the time until it comes back.
 This time can give a good indication of the actual latency to the most remote AS.
   If the measured latency is much higher than the advertised latency, then the segment is probably faulty and should